The Twins Almanac for June

 June 29, 1973

-Bobby Darwin hits an eighth-inning grand slam off Nolan Ryan for the only runs in a 4-0 Twins win in Anaheim.
+Bobby Darwin hit an eighth-inning grand slam off Nolan Ryan for the only runs in a 4-0 Twins win in Anaheim on this date in 1973.

 June 29, 1984

-26-year-old right fielder Andre David‘s first major league swing results in a two-run homer off Hall of Famer Jack Morris.
-The Twins won 5-3.
+26-year-old right fielder Andre David‘s first major league swing resulted in a two-run homer off Hall of Famer Jack Morris on this date in 1984.
 It was the only home run of David’s career.

 June 29, 2007

-2001 Cretin-Derham Hall graduate Joe Mauer hits his first career grand slam off Justin Verlander in an 11-1 win in Detroit.
+Joe Mauer hit his first career grand slam off Justin Verlander in an 11-1 win in Detroit on this date in 2007.
 Johan Santana earned the win for the Twins.

 Mauer hit four career home runs off Verlander—his most against any pitcher.